 SCUBAssist is a semi-autonomous underwater vehicle that aims to be the ultimate recreational SCUBA diving assistant.
 It does this by both assisting with dive site scouting via tethered remote control and by following divers semi-autonomously to record well-framed and stabilized video of the dive.
 Once a diver enters the water, the vehicle can be switched between a manual, joystick-operated mode to one where it follows the diver autonomously, tracking fiducial markers on the diver’s tank.

-We won second place in our Senior Design competition, and were finalists in the Intel-Cornell Cup Competition.
+We won second place in our Senior Design competition, and won First Place in the Intel-Cornell Cup Competition.